 Worker’s compensation law entitles injured workers to the compensation described above, but that doesn’t mean that the compensation is always readily provided.
 A North Carolina worker’s compensation attorney will make sure that you have all of the correct documentation, will use the terms that the insurance company needs to hear to provide you payment, and will work hard to obtain a fair and complete recovery.
 We also help injured workers with their workers’ comp claims appeals.

 While we cannot guarantee what your claim will be, we can promise you that we will work hard to protect your rights and to fight for every penny that you deserve.
 We understand that you are going through a tough time physically and financially.
-We don't want you to worry about lawyer's fees.
+We don’t want you to worry about lawyer’s fees.
 Our initial consultation to you is free of charge and work performed beyond that consultation is on a contingency fee basis.
 We have been helping injured North Carolina workers for more than 50 years.
-Call an Egerton Law attorney today at 1-800-800-4LAW if you've been injured on the job and let us help you with your recovery.
+Call an Egerton Law attorney today at 336-814-2126 if you’ve been injured on the job and let us help you with your recovery.